Ignition Technology Offers Potential to Disrupt HMI/SCADA Market

 The modular nature of the Ignition platform allows for a high degree of customization.
 Users can connect different Ignition modules on the unified foundation to increase its range of functionality with each module they add.
 The modules handle specialized functions, while the platform handles non-specialized functions such as deployment, development, security, licensing, and connectivity.
 Modules can be added or upgraded on-the-fly, causing only minimal downtime.

 Adding modules to Ignition is similar to downloading a new app onto a smartphone or tablet.
 And much like an app store, Ignition has a module store, the Module Marketplace, for which third-party developers can create software applications and Ignition users can try and then buy any module.
-In this manner, Ignition provides the flexibility to develop solutions that transcend the neatly defined categories of HMI, SCADA, and MES.
+In this manner, Ignition provides the flexibility to develop solutions that transcend the neatly defined categories of HMI, SCADA, MES, and ERP.

 A New Model in Software Licensing